Cisco-Talos/clamav-documentation/src/appendix/FileTypes.md

 - Javascript:
   - All strings are normalized (hex encoding is decoded), numbers are parsed and normalized, local variables/function names are normalized to ’n001’ format, argument to eval() is parsed as JS again, unescape() is handled, some simple JS packers are handled, output is whitespace normalized.

-## CL_TYPEs
+## File Types

+ClamAV maintains it's own file typing format and assigns these types using either:

+- Evaluation of a unique sequence of bytes at the start of a file ([File Type Magic](../manual/Signatures/FileTypeMagic.md)).

+- File type indicators when parsing container files.
+  - For example:
+    CL_TYPE_SCRIPT may be assigned to data contained in a PDF when the PDF indicates that a stream of bytes is "Javascript"

+- File type determination based on the names or characteristics contained within the file.
+  - For example:
+    CL_TYPE_OOXML_WORD may be assigned to a Zip file containing files with specific names.

-ClamAV Types are prefixed with `CL_TYPE_`.
+ClamAV File Types are prefixed with `CL_TYPE_`.
 The following is an exhaustive list of all current CL_TYPE's.

-This table is generated from a spreadsheet using: <https://thisdavej.com/copy-table-in-excel-and-paste-as-a-markdown-table/>.

 | CL_TYPE                | Description                                                  |
 |------------------------|--------------------------------------------------------------|